PennyLaneAI/pennylane-lightning/pennylane_lightning/src/benchmarks/README.md

 ### `benchmarks/utils`
-To benchmark the linear algebra and bit opertions in PennyLane-Lightning, you can run:
+To benchmark the linear algebra and bit operations in PennyLane-Lightning, one can run:
 ```Bash
 $ make gbenchmark
 $ ./BuildGBench/benchmarks/utils
 ```

-For example, in `Bench_LinearAlgebra.cpp`, The `std_innerProd_cmplx<T>` method performs the benchmark for the inner product of two vectors with complex numbers (`std::complex<T>`) using `std::inner_product`.
+For example, the `std_innerProd_cmplx<T>` method in `Bench_LinearAlgebra.cpp` performs the benchmark for the inner product of two vectors with complex numbers (`std::complex<T>`) using `std::inner_product`.
 This is usual to try a few arguments in some ranges and generate a benchmark for each such value.
 The GB offers `Range` and `Ranges` to do so,
 ```C
 BENCHMARK(std_innerProd_cmplx<float>)
     ->Range(1l << 5, 1l << 10);